-- Standards Type Pedestrian Push Button, Pedestrian Signal, Type I, Ramp Meter & Flashing Beacon - Acceptance shall be by the Manufacturer's Certificate of Compliance with supporting Mill Certification per Section 9-1.4D and: - Approved shop drawings not listed in Contract General Special Provisions. - Manufacturer's Certificate of Compliance for all steel and associated hardware identified in the pre-approved plan or approved shop drawing. - Nondestructive test reports generated by the Fabricator for inspection of welds.
+- b.
+Standards Type I, Ramp Meter & Flashing Beacon Acceptance shall be by a Manufacturer's Certificate of Compliance with supporting Mill Certification in accordance with Section 9-1.4D and: - Approved shop drawings not listed in the Contract Special Provisions. - Manufacturer's Certificate of Compliance for all steel and associated hardware identified in the pre-approval plan or approved shop drawing. - Nondestructive test reports generated by the Fabricator for inspection of welds. - High strength bolts, nuts, and washers Acceptance shall be in accordance with Section 9-4.24. - c.
+Standards Type Pedestrian Push Button and Pedestrian Signal Visual Acceptance in accordance with Section 9-1.4C and: - Approved shop drawings not listed in Contract General Special Provisions.